-This research plan is intended to meet the Department of Marine Resources (DMR) statutory responsibility to report annually on the research of the department to the DMR Advisory Council (§6024.5).
+This research plan is intended to meet the Department of Marine Resources' (DMR) statutory responsibility to report annually on the research of the Department to the DMR Advisory Council (§6024.5).
 After reviewing the plan, the Council reports the plan, and any recommendations or comments, to the Joint Standing Committee on Marine Resources.
+The plan is intended to be a description of research, monitoring, restoration, and outreach activities to be undertaken by the DMR with existing resources, not a comprehensive research plan that outlines all needed research.
+Some research needs are listed that have been identified through various research priority identification processes and will be addressed as sources of new funding are identified.